FuckingNode/fuckingnode.github.io/docs/manual/setup.md

 fuckingnode setup
 ```

-You'll see something like the following:
+You'll see something like the following (but with more options):

 ```txt
 ┌───────────────────────┬───────────────────────────────────────────────────────────────────────┐